 So, how do you find the truth amongst all this noise?
-In such a scenario, critical thinking can help you analyze and evaluate the data available to you.
+In such a scenario, critical thinking skills and problem solving ability can help you analyze and evaluate the data available to you.
 It will not only help look at data objectively; it will also help filter out unnecessary, irrelevant information.

-Now, what exactly are these concepts of critical thinking and problem solving, and why are they so important?
+Now, what exactly are these concepts of critical thinking and problem solving ability, and why are they so important?